History of The Sculpture Center

 An artist of great vision and energy, David E. Davis, The Sculpture Center’s founder, experienced firsthand the manifold difficulties confronting an aspiring sculptor.
 He held a deep grasp of the physical challenges inherent in producing three-dimensional work and personally understood the unique barriers sculptors encounter while advancing their careers.
 As a successful artist in his later years, Davis established The Sculpture Center with the express mission to ameliorate intrinsic disadvantages sculptors face in their practice, especially during the early years of their development.

 Davis’s first priority for The Sculpture Center was to launch the Window to Sculpture Emerging Artist Series, an exhibition program conceived to provide deserving early career sculptors a forum to present their work within a nurturing and professionally exacting environment.
 Since its launch in 1990, The Sculpture Center has presented four or more solo exhibitions by early career sculptors each year, slowly expanding the program’s scope to include not only the Northeast Ohio region but all of Ohio, its contiguous states, and the Province of Ontario.
-Now referred to as W2S, this series supports the careers of promising sculptors by invigorating their momentum and promoting their professional and artistic development.
-Unique among its kind, the W2S series provides opportunity for a sculptor to heighten their profile, prompting leads toward gallery representation, graduate school admission, university positions or tenure, and, most importantly, a maturing of their artistic oeuvre through the creation of new work, free of external constraints.
+Now referred to as Revealed, this series supports the careers of promising sculptors by invigorating their momentum and promoting their professional and artistic development.
+The Revealed series provides a unique opportunity for sculptors to advance their artistic career.
+Often this series prompts artists to take steps towards gallery representation, graduate school admission, university positions or tenure, and, most importantly, a maturing of their artistic oeuvre through the creation of new work, free of external constraints.

 [Excerpt from the W2S 2016 catalog introductory essay by Robert Thurmer, Chair of the Exhibition Committee, Sculpture Center board member, and Director and Chief Curator of the Galleries of CSU]